AlexxNB/svelte-docs/docs_src/src/pages/config/aliases.md

-# incPKG option
+# aliases option

-If you want use your local components in Examples code block you should link it with vitrual package name in `incPKG` option.
+Option `aliases` is the list of aliases for you local component's paths.

 Suppose you have following structure of your project: